-In collaboration with several Lebanese hospitals, the laboratory diagnoses medical conditions (including hepatitis, HIV, tuberculosis, and STIs, in addition to its research and training activities.
-It was created to fight infectious diseases and epidemics for those who are most vulnerable.
+Working with several Lebanese hospitals, the laboratory provides diagnostics testing (especially for hepatitis, HIV, tuberculosis and STIs), in addition to research and training.
+It seeks to combat infectious diseases and epidemics among the country’s most vulnerable communities.

-The laboratory includes class BSL1, 2, and 3 zones, with:
+The laboratory includes biosafety level (BSL) 1, 2, and 3 zones with:

 - A microbiology unit;

-- A unit for mycobacteria and other airborne pathogenic agents (BSL3).
+- A unit for mycobacteria and other airborne pathogens (BSL3).

-High-quality biosafety training (BSL3) is offered to the laboratory’s scientists, who are also trained in Streptococcus pneumoniae typing tests.
-The Mérieux Foundation is also assisting the laboratory in implementing the LQSI (Laboratory Quality Stepwise Implementation) tool, a free tool developed by the World Health Organization to help meet the ISO 15189 standard.
+The lab’s scientists receive training in biosafety (BSL3) and quality control.
+They also learn how to performs the Streptococcus pneumoniae typing test.
+The Mérieux Foundation is providing support to set up Laboratory Quality Stepwise Implementation (LQSI), a free tool developed by the World Health Organization to help meet the ISO 15189 standard.

 The laboratory was designed to meet the specifications of the ISO 14644 standard, parts 1 and 4 (“Cleanrooms and Associated Controlled Environments”).

-A medical microbiologist assigned by the Mérieux Foundation supports the laboratory in developing its research projects.
+A medical microbiologist from the Mérieux Foundation works with the laboratory to develop research projects.

-The research activities developed by the Rodolphe Mérieux Laboratory fall into two categories.
+Research activities at the Rodolphe Mérieux Laboratory fall into two categories.

-First, the Rodolphe Mérieux Laboratory conducts research program related to the GABRIEL network’s programs, including the PEARL project (Pneumonia’s Etiology Among Refugees and Lebanese Population).
-This project, launched in late 2016, studies the etiology of respiratory infections in Syrian refugees in Lebanon, the aim being to improve the care they receive.
+First, the Rodolphe Mérieux Laboratory conducts research projects in connection with the GABRIEL network’s programs, including the PEARL project (Pneumonia’s Etiology Among Refugees and Lebanese Population).
+This project, launched in late 2016, studies the etiology of respiratory infections in Syrian refugees in Lebanon in order to improve patient care.

 - Observation of pathogenic agents and bacterial resistance to antibiotics in Lebanon;

-- Study of the genetic medium for resistance in the most common bacteria in Lebanon;
+- Study of the genetic factors of resistance in bacterias in Lebanon;

-- Study of the activity of new antibacterial molecules, participation in international trials;
+- Study of the activity of new antibacterial molecules (antimicrobial peptides).